 Definition: Seed coats have varying degrees of orange colour, generally in the germ area.
-Not included in Poor Colour.
+Included in defective not Poor Colour.

 Poor Colour Kernel - Dehulled Lentil

 Definition: Poor Colour Kernel refers to excessive discolouration of the kernel often depicted as a green colour.
 Includes green, brown, black, yellow, bleached and chalky white kernels or any other discolouration.